nvsnkv/NVs.Probe/readme.md

 * `shell` - string, required.
 Interpreter to use for measurements.
 Can be any application that receives command as command line arguments.

 Following parameters are optional
 * `flags` - string, optional.
 Interpreter flags.
 Should be used if interpreter does not execute commands from command line parameters by default.
-Some interpreters requires special flags to be provided to treat remaining command line as a command to execute (`sh -c 'echo 1'` or `cmd /c 'echo 1'` ).
+Some interpreters require special flags to be provided to treat remaining command line args as a command to execute (`sh -c 'echo 1'` or `cmd /c 'echo 1'` ).
 Some interpreters does not requre it (`powershell 'echo 1'`);
 * `command_timeout` - TimeSpan, optional.
 Command timeout.
 Default is "00:00:02".